What time is the First Minister's coronavirus update in Scotland today - and how can I watch announcement?

 What time is the announcement?

-The latest Covid-19 briefing is expected to take place around 2pm, before debating resumes on the programme for government announced yesterday by the First Minister.
+The latest Covid-19 briefing is expected to take place after 2pm, following several parliamentary questions and before debating resumes on the programme for government announced yesterday by the First Minister.

 How can I watch it?